the CNA salary: 3 Types of CNAs with big salary – Which One Are You?

 2. Travel CNAs

-Travel CNAs work on short-term assignments in various healthcare facilities across the country, often filling in staffing gaps.
+Travel CNAs work on short-term assignments in various healthcare facilities nationwide, often filling staffing gaps.
 This role offers flexibility, and travel CNAs can negotiate higher wages due to the demand for their services in different locations.

 Benefits of Being a Travel CNA: